munificent/craftinginterpreters/book/a-virtual-machine.md

 The name "IP" is traditional, and -- unlike many traditional names in CS -- actually makes sense: it's an **[instruction pointer][ip]**.
 Almost every instruction set in the <span name="ip">world</span>, real and virtual, has a register or variable like this.
-The other common name it is "PC" for "program counter".
+The other common name for it is "PC" for "program counter".

 [ip]: https://en.wikipedia.org/wiki/Program_counter